 Billings Fed began our relationship with FHLB Seattle in 2006.
 FHLB Seattle has since merged into FHLB Des Moines, and we continue our relationship with the Des Moines Bank.
 For twelve years we pledged our assets but weren’t active users of the Bank’s liquidity products.
 By 2018, we needed additional liquidity to be able to continue serving our members borrowing needs.
 Since we had a line already established, we were able to take down our first advance quickly and easily.
 Since FHLB Des Moines has been able to deliver liquidity reliably and consistently at a scale few other wholesale funding providers can match, we continue to utilize the Bank as our needs dictate.

-While Billings Fed offers the traditional products one would expect of a community financial institutions, we also serve a subset of underserved members who do not typically find it easy to obtain credit from financial institutions.
+While Billings Fed offers the traditional products one would expect of a community financial institution, we also serve a subset of underserved members who do not typically find it easy to obtain credit from financial institutions.
 Our mission is to improve our members lives, and our business model supports our mission.
 We support our members by delivering loan products to many members who are unable to obtain credit elsewhere and providing trusted advice to help them improve their financial health.
 In part, FHLB Des Moines makes these actions possible by providing access to low-cost, reliable funding.
 Because of this liquidity, more affordable credit options are routinely available to our members, no matter their history.

 Recently, we expanded our partnership with FHLB Des Moines to include the Mortgage Partnership Finance Traditional program- a unique mortgage product that allows us to share credit risk with FHLB Des Moines.
 By sharing risk, Billings Fed receives benefits we can’t find with other investors including better pricing and waived loan level pricing adjustments.
 More importantly, our members have greater access to fixed-rate home loans at a better rate.
 This is another way FHLB Des Moines gives us the tools to deliver value to folks that may not be approved elsewhere or for whom the cost of funding may put homeownership out of reach.